Gaurav6420/Bank-Customer-Churn/README.md

-# Leveraging the efficiency of Ensembles forCustomer Retention
+# Leveraging the efficiency of Ensembles for Customer Retention
 **-Research project by
 [Gaurav Bavdane](https://github.com/Gaurav6420) and
 [Neha Bhujbal](https://github.com/nehabhujbal222)